 I used to work for a firm of solicitors as a paralegal, overseeing a team of people, managing my own case load and reporting on various financial and legal matters, so I am familiar with finance and challenging decision-making processes.

-I have two children, one in Year 1 and one in Year 5.
 Both of my children have attended Cheadle Primary School since reception (my youngest also attended nursery).
 When the opportunity arose in September 2012 to become a governor, I did not hesitate to apply as I wanted to contribute to the wellbeing of the school, helping to ensure Cheadle Primary School maintains its high standards as a happy, caring and inclusive school.